 If you have a favorite vegetarian or vegan recipe that you would like use to serve, send you idea to email@example.com.

 Syracuse University Food Services also provides kosher and halal meals to students under the current meal plan.
 If you are interested in kosher meals, we encourage you to contact the manager at Shaw Dining Center for more information, 315.443.2383.

 Halal foods are available in all dining centers.
 Menu items are indicated in the key on our online menu.
-You may also scan the QR code on the labels in the dining centers to determine if a menu item is halal.
 Food Services has been working steadily to increase the variety of halal foods in all the dining centers.
 In addition, our current recipes are under review to determine how they may be produced as halal.